evhub/rabbit/README.md

 ## The Code

 This repository hosts all the code for the Rabbit interpreter.
-Simple wrapper python files for booting up common features are provided in the main repository.
+Simple wrapper Python files for booting up common features are provided in the main repository.
 These are:

 * `runcli.py`: Boots up the Rabbit interpreter Command Line Interface.
 * `runcmd.py`: Boots up the Rabbit interpreter GUI Command Line.